hayleyygregg/AAD118/README.md

 ![Minimal Style](images/Capt-Amer-blackback.png)

-The reason I used black for the background of the Spiderman one is because I felt it was more appropriate as it would look more like spiderwebs if they were white like the colour of a real spiderweb:
+The reason I used black for the background of the Spiderman one is because I felt it was more appropriate as it would look more like spider webs if they were white like the colour of a real spider web:

 ![Minimal Style](images/spiderman-B&W.png)